 Managing trauma at work

-Trauma is a subjective experience for each individual, as is the way we interact and respond to triggering situations after experiencing a traumatic event.
-On this page, you’ll find some steps you can take to help manage trauma.
+Trauma is a subjective experience for everyone.
+This is also true for the way we interact and respond to triggering situations after experiencing a traumatic event.
+On this page, you’ll find steps you can take to help manage trauma.

 Share on